 At the end of the module, you’ll find options for summative writing tasks and optional extensions that can stretch the module further.Standards Matrix

-We have added images of the literacy standards matrix for this module.
+For your reference, we have added images of the literacy standards matrix for this module.

 Tone, Simile, Underground Railroad, Slave, Pry, Beckoned, Warehouse, Abolitionist, Master, Slave Market, Tobacco, Seamstress